mchorse/reads/content/blockbuster-changelog.md

 * Fixed index out of bounds exception when duping in director block with no replays (reported by Afegor)
 * Fixed a crash related to actors using playback button, which was reported by Olrik&Flynn, but apparently I didn't fix it (reported by Serene Studios)
 * Fixed minor rendering issue with limb highlight with body part being the same model (reported by Andruxioid)

-**Compatible** with McLib `1.0.3`, Metamorph `1.1.9` and Aperture `1.3.2`.
-It doesn't mean that future versions of Metamorph and Aperture would be incompatible, but older versions are most likely incompatible.

 ## Version 1.6